Fast-Trips/fast-trips/doc/source/contributing.rst

 that your approach can be discussed with the team.
 When possible, issues should be written as .`user stories <https://en.wikipedia.org/wiki/User_story>`_.

-When possible, the team strives to adhere to `agile software development principles <https://en.wikipedia.org/wiki/Agile_software_development#Agile_software_development_principles>`_.
+When possible, the team strives to adhere to
+`agile software development principles <https://en.wikipedia.org/wiki/Agile_software_development#Agile_software_development_principles>`_.

 Roadmap
 -------

 Testing
 --------
-There are a couple dozen tests that are stored in ``\tests``.
+There are a few dozen tests that are stored in ``\tests``.
 They can be run by installing the `PyTest <https://docs.pytest.org/en/latest/>`_ library ( ``pip install pytest`` and executing the command ``pytest`` from the command line within your ``<fast-trips-dir>``.